wh1stlebl0werr/awesome-ublock/README.md

 - Building tiered presets (minimal, balanced, aggressive) as single importable filter lists.
 (Inspiration taken from hagezi/dns-blocklists!)

 I'm doing this as a hobby, therefore I won't spend much time implementing my ideas- however, efforts will be present.
+I also might include other filter lists/presets if they suit my criteria- Credits will be given.
-Any tip or assistance can be slid into my email, vxrnzr@gmail.com.
+Any tip or query can be slid into my email, vxrnzr@gmail.com.
+Help is always appreciated!